It’s a long story…

 He has also recorded or performed with Virgil Donati, Wayne Krantz, Cory Wong (Vulfpeck), Zach Danziger, Nate Wood, Louis Cole, Fredrik Thordendal (Meshuggah), Ian Chang (Son Lux), Morgan Agren, Sirintip, Jason Lindner, Mark Shim, Dennis Hamm, Seamus Blake, Oz Noy, Nir Felder, Alex Skolnick (Testament), Steve Hunt, David Fiuczynski, Tim Miller, Mike Slott, Mitski, A$AP Ferg producer Frankie P, Marko Djordjevic's Sveti, Ari Hoenig, Isamu McGregor, RedRightReturn, Sebastiaan Cornelissen and many other incredible music makers and instrumentalists.

-Back in his studio in Brooklyn and in partnership with ManMadeMusic, Marien has composed for many brands and networks, most notably recomposing NPR’s Morning Edition theme song along with composing many other themes and tracks for NPR.
-Also in partnership with ManMadeMusic, he has written for AT&T, The Dallas Cowboys, IMAX, HBO, The Early Show and Entertainment Tonight.
-His bass playing can be heard on tracks for FX, Ulta Beauty, AT&T, Spectrum, the Alzheimers Foundation and OnMo Global.
+Back in his studio in Brooklyn and in partnership with ManMadeMusic, Marien has composed for many brands and networks, most notably refreshing NPR’s Morning Edition theme song along with composing many other themes and tracks for NPR.
+Also in partnership with ManMadeMusic, he has written for AT&T, The Dallas Cowboys, IMAX, HBO and Entertainment Tonight.
+His bass playing can be heard on tracks for FX Network, Ulta Beauty, AT&T, Spectrum, the Alzheimers Foundation, ProMax and OnMo Global.

-Marien is a bass faculty member at The Collective in NYC, teaching modern music to all instrumentalists.
+Marien is a bass faculty member at The Collective and The New School in NYC, teaching modern music to all instrumentalists.